fteufel/master-thesis/models/README.md

 - most probable sequence using viterbi decoding
 - marginal probabilities using forward-backward
 - loss: crossentropy between true labels and marginal probabilities

+# Models SignalP 6.0

+Everything before here is not relevant anymore.

+`crf_layer.py` holds the multi-tag CRF module

+## Bert
+`multi_crf_bert.py` is the new model
+`signalp_5.py` is a reimplementation of SignalP5.0, largely based on Silas code, changed to use same api as multi_crf_bert.